tcheukueppoo/maat/docs/gc.md

-a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before this has to happen, its open upvalues that have been marked during the marking phase of the maatine GC run must be closed and painted black so that they cannot longer be collected during the sweeping phase.
+a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before this happens, its open upvalues that have been marked during the marking phase of the maatine GC run must be closed and painted black so that they cannot longer be collected during the sweeping phase.